Glenn Hegar

 What are the Opioid Settlements?

-Texas has participated in settlement agreements with different companies to resolve legal claims against them for their role in the opioid crisis.
-The amount of funding Texas anticipates receiving is dependent on the number of local governments that join the settlement agreements.
+Texas has participated in settlement agreements with different companies including pharmacies, opioid manufacturers, pharmaceutical companies, etc., to resolve legal claims against them for their role in the opioid crisis.
+The funds will be received in various amounts over a period of 18 years dependent on the settlement agreement with each company.
+Additionally, these funds are intended to be used to address opioid-related harms in the community.

 What are the Opioid Abatement Account and Opioid Abatement Trust Fund?

-The Opioid Abatement Account is an account in general revenue consisting primarily of amounts from statewide opioid settlement agreements.
-Funds in the account may be appropriated through the legislative process only to a state agency to address opioid-related prevention, treatment programs and as otherwise allowed
+The Opioid Abatement Account 5189 is an account in general revenue consisting primarily of amounts from statewide opioid settlement agreements.
+Funds in the account may be appropriated through the legislative process only to a state agency to address opioid-related prevention and treatment programs.

-• The remainder is distributed by the Council, with annual distribution goals of 75 percent divided among the Texas Health and Human Services regional healthcare partnership areas and 25percent to select programs
+• The remainder is distributed by the Council, with annual distribution goals of 75 percent divided among the Texas Health and Human Services regional healthcare partnership areas and 25 percent to select programs, with a small percentage for administration.

 Learn more about the flow of opioid settlement funds.